 Arrive in the charming city of Kuching, a

-with an appealing waterfront and colonial
+settlement with its attractive waterfront and colonial

 architecture.
 Transfer to the Hilton Hotel for 1

 the Aiman Batang Ai Resort & Retreat on the shores of Batang Ai lake for a 2-nights.
 Visit a traditional architecture.
 Transfer to th Hilton Kuching for 1 night.
 (B, L, D)

 Travel back to Kuching for a city tour visiting temples, markets and museums.
 Stay at the Hilton Kuching for 1 night.
 (B)